harshitjain31710-jpg/Assignment-2-Sentiment-Analysis-using-Shakespeare/README.md

 Approach:

--Removed punctuation manually (cause given txt file was short and to not unecessarily overengineer project)
+- Removed punctuation manually (cause given txt file was short and to not unecessarily overengineer project)

--Read text from txt file
+- Read text from txt file

--Convert all text to lowercase
+- Convert all text to lowercase

--Split text into words (tokenization)
+- Split text into words (tokenization)

--Compare each word with:
+- Compare each word with:

-  -A list of positive words
+  - A list of positive words

-    -if true add one to sentiment of sentence
+    - if true add one to sentiment of sentence

-  -A list of negative words
+  - A list of negative words

-    -if true substract one from sentiment of sentence
+    - if true substract one from sentiment of sentence

--Classify sentiment:
+- Classify sentiment:

-  -Positive (sentiment > 0)
+  - Positive (sentiment > 0)

-  -Negative (sentiment < 0)
+  - Negative (sentiment < 0)

-  -Neutral (sentiment = 0)
+  - Neutral (sentiment = 0)

--print final result
+- print final result

 1. Context-dependent meaning of words